MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 - Result (object) -  An object containing image data and meta information.
 With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../misty-ii/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks) for more information.
   - base64 (string) - A string containing the Base64-encoded image data.
-  - format (string) - The type and format of the image returned.
+  - contentType (string) - The type and format of the image returned.
   - height (integer) - The height of the picture in pixels.
   - name (string) - The name of the picture.
   - width (integer) - The width of the picture in pixels.